Insurance Book Notes

 Sick

 According to the new book "Sick" by Jonathan Cohn, America's health care system is unraveling.
 Every day, millions of hard-working people struggle to find affordable medical treatment for themselves and their families and are unable to pay for prescription drugs and regular check-ups, let alone for hospital visits.
-Some of… More About: Sick
+Some… More About: Sick

 Credit Scores & Credit Reports

 The U.S. credit reporting system keeps detailed financial histories on more than 200 million Americans.
 Evan Hendricks' Credit Scores & Credit Reports is a well-informed, informative, and well-written guide to a subject of great and growing importance to consumers.
-Hendricks, a foremost privacy expert, examines in detail the credit scoring… More About: Credit Scores & Credit Reports
+Hendricks, a foremost privacy expert, examines in detail the credit… More About: Credit Scores & Credit Reports

 See More Books at Book Archive